 Well, it doesn’t help that social media has taken over so many of our lives.
 Social media can make it kind of difficult NOT to compare yourself to others, even if to some degree.

-But negative comparisons also, fundamentally, come from insecurities or a lack of self-worth.
+But negative comparisons also, fundamentally, come from insecurities or a lack of self worth and limited self love.
 And if you’re not careful, this can take over.

 Small comparisons can turn into obsessions.
 They only strengthen the insecurity – make it bigger and bigger in your head.
 So let’s explore this further.